COMING SOON

 Run Time: 157 min.

 Tickets $15.
 Welcome to Movie Book Club—for anyone who loves movies, books, or simply having opinions about both.
 Hosted by author Margaret Malone, each session invites you to watch a literary adaptation and then stick around for a warm, lively, and lightly irreverent post-screening conversation.
 Bring your thoughts, your questions, your favorite passages, and your spiciest hot takes.
-Our second edition of Movie Book Club features The Chronology of Water, based on the book of the same title by Lidia Yuknavitch.
+Our second edition of Movie Book Club features The Chronology of Water, based on the book of the same title by Lidia Yuknavitch (who will join us in person for the discussion).
 Film Synopsis: Growing up in an environment torn apart by violence and alcohol, a young woman finds her voice through the written word and her salvation as a swimmer.